xiaodi-nie/cd-of-flask-app-on-gcp/README.md

 5. Setup automated deployment on change

 Follow the instructions [here](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories)

 Remember to enable the app engine admin API, and grant App Engine access to the Cloud Build service account.

-Push everything to github, the magic is done by the cloudbuild.yaml file Create a build trigger following the above instructions, but remember to put `*.md` in the `Ignored files filter (glob) (Optional)` field to prevent automatic build when only markdown files are updated.
+Push everything to github, the magic is done by the cloudbuild.yaml file.

+Create a build trigger following the above instructions, but remember to put `*.md` in the `Ignored files filter (glob) (Optional)` field to prevent automatic build when only markdown files are updated.

+Now you can push something to test if a new build is triggered.
+You can check the build log from the `History` tab on the Cloud Build console.